Wedding Invitations - Getting It Right from the

 daughter enjoy and prepare together.

-Do ensure that you check the final list with the grooms family, and let them have a copy of the list, where
+Do ensure that you check the final list with the groom’s family, and let them have a copy of the list, where

 You may need to liaise with various family members to get the latest correct addresses for people that you

-realise that they haven't replied and you have to chase them in the weeks just before the wedding.
+realize that they haven’t replied and you have to chase them in the weeks just before the wedding.

 attend and join in with your celebrations.
-However, if there is likely to be a delay in selecting , printing
+However, if there is likely to be a delay in selecting, printing

 or making the final invitations, some people choose to send out a "save the date" card, which allows people to book